Kimserey/BlogArchive/20170128_authentication_websharper_jwt.md

-# Authentication for WebSharper sitelet with Jwt token.
+# Authentication for WebSharper sitelet with Jwt token in F#.

 Authentication is an important part of any Web applications.
 Today I will explain how we can create the essential modules required to authenticate a user.
 This post will be composed by four parts: